cmwedin/cmwedin/README.md

-Hi i'm Chris Wedin aka SadSapphic, I write and program video games.
+Hi i'm Chris, I write and program video games.
 I should have my next prototype, and magic inspired rougelite deckbuilder, finished by the end of the 2021.
 I can be reached about my games at sadsapphicgames@gmail.com